 The CDC is providing information for businesses to plan, prepare and respond to the COVID-19 outbreak.
 Many companies are now encouraging or requiring their employees to work from home.
 See the full list of companies working remotely here.

-The question is, how do we adapt to insure productivity and communication stays high as we work remotely, with so many things changing on a day to day basis?
+The question is, how do we adapt to ensure productivity and communication stay high as we work remotely, with so many things changing on a day-to-day basis?

 If your company decides to make the move from a collaborative office environment to working remotely, here are some tips to make it a smooth transition.